greystate/greystate.github.io/log/_posts/2017-09-28-where-visible.md

 ### Razor

-The Razor snippet puts the selection in a variable first, like this:
+The Razor snippet creates a selection variable (to iterate over later), like this:

 ```csharp.line-numbers
 var selection = CurrentPage.Children.Where("Visible");